merci-libre/genpass-rs/README.md

 3. get the binary from `genpass-rs/target/build/genpassrs`
 4. you figure out the rest :)

-Read more about the project at https://westwardfishd.me/projects/genpass-rs
+Read more about the project on my [website](https://westwardfishd.me/projects/genpass-rs)

 ## Usage